greenina/TWIX/DP3.md

 **Severity scale**
 Evaluated in three aspects, frequency, impact, and persistence, each ranged among Cosmetic, Minor, Major, Catastrophic

-**Task 1) Sign up, and select your companion, then login**
+**Task 1) Get hints which implies the item's eco-friendliness and speak them out. **

 - Worked well
-  - User spoke out well what hints they found out.
+  - User spoke out well about hints they found out.
-- Number of problems were not to many, but some major problems were found.
+- Some major&catastrophic problems were found.

 **[Problems]**

-<u>Problem : Uses scrolling instead of nav bar feels that the position after clicking navbar is wrong</u>
+<u>Problem : Uses scrolling instead of nav bar feels that the position after clicking navbar is wrong</u>(P1,P2)

 - Severity Scale : Major
 - Solution
   - Remove the nav bar and create a separate product category page instead

-<u>Problem : Doesn’t recognize the change of the frame of the product when the cursor is overlaid on the product image doesn’t catch the purpose of it even after known</u>
+<u>Problem : Doesn’t recognize the change of the frame of the product when the cursor is overlaid on the product image doesn’t catch the purpose of it even after known</u>(P2,P4)

 - Severity Scale : Minor
 - Solution
-  - Add auditory effects along with visual effects
+  - Make interaction with not only product image, but also with the companion character.
+Let the companion be more engaged in the user scenario and give response to their actions.
-  - Make interaction not only product image, but also with the companion character
+  - Add auditory effects along with visual effect

-<u>Problem : Does’t scroll down in Detail Page so that doesn’t recognize GIF image & icon/short description at the bottom.</u>
+<u>Problem : Does’t scroll down in Detail Page so that doesn’t recognize GIF image & icon/short description at the bottom.</u>(P1,P2,P3,P4)

 - Severity Scale : Catastrophic
 - Ground